stevenelson35/stevenelson35.github.io/_posts/2021-08-11-mr-monk-and-the-class-reunion.md

 ![202108011_154448.jpg]({{site.baseurl}}/assets/media/20210811_154448.jpg)

 Later in the day, I walked to the Powell Street Station and took the Bay Area Rapid Transit (BART) to Berkeley, too.
-I saw some trolley's along the half mile walk.
+I saw some trolleys along the half mile walk.

 ![202108011_151450.jpg]({{site.baseurl}}/assets/media/20210811_151450.jpg)